GGN-2015/BLPLab/README.md

 email: `premierbob@qq.com`

 ## finished content
-- ch1-archive: how to create an `.a` file and link with it
+- ch1-archive : how to create an `.a` file and link with it
+- ch2-dialog  : encapsulations for command `dialog`